abbbi/pbsnbd/README.md

 # Proxmox Backup Server NBDKIT Plugin

+Note: the golang implementation may deadlock if nbdkit is forked into the background, you can use the [c version of the plugin](https://github.com/abbbi/cpbsnbd) if you need this functionality.

 Export your virtual machine disk backups from a Proxmox Backup Server via NBD.

 To start an export, pass the plugin to nbdkit with required arguments: